 Environmental and other public interest groups have long been pressuring palm oil producers and the large multinational food products corporations that control much of the human food chain to stop cutting down existing forest lands and adopt sustainable practices.

-While that has resulted in business codes of conduct instituted by organizations such as the Roundtable on Sustainable Palm Oil (RSPO), it’s clear that the damage already done are of a scope and scale that far surpasses the steps belatedly being taken.
+While that has resulted in business codes of conduct instituted by organizations such as the Roundtable on Sustainable Palm Oil (RSPO), it’s clear that the damage already done is of a scope and scale that far surpasses the steps belatedly being taken.

-The inferno now blazing in Indonesia is a reminder of the excesses of irresponsible, unrestrained private enterprise and the unceasing calls and pressure on nations to participate in global markets such as those a variety of international leaders, such as Pope Francis, have been criticizing and urging leaders and people worldwide to change their ways.
+The Indonesian inferno now blazing in Indonesia is a reminder of the excesses of irresponsible, unrestrained private enterprise and the unceasing calls and pressure on nations to participate in global markets such as those a variety of international leaders, such as Pope Francis, have been criticizing and urging leaders and people worldwide to change their ways.

-If business executives and financiers are unwilling or unable to institute ethical and responsible business and investment practices, then it’s up to responsible government officials, environmental and public interest groups and the public en masse to continue pressuring them until they do.
+If business executives and financiers are unwilling or unable to institute ethical and responsible business and investment practices, then it’s up to responsible government officials, environmental and public interest groups, and the public en masse to continue pressuring them until they do.

 *Image credits: 1) Greenpeace; 2) Scidev.net